syedpeer/vuejs-single-file-components-tutorial/README.md

 ## What about React?

 With React, the structure (html) and behaviour (javascript) are brought together into the JSX definition.
 You could also inline your styling here, but that's generally considered bad practice.
 This leaves the CSS in separate files again, leaving you in a mess.
-There are a few libraries out there to allow you to include CSS in your components, but there's no standard, so you're likely to see one library in one project and a different library in another project, which makes it inconsistent and harder to learn.
+There are a few libraries out there to allow you to include CSS in your components, but there's no standard, so you're likely to see one library in one project and a different library in another project and no library in the third, which makes it inconsistent and harder to learn.

+## Why not?

+The only downside that has been presented to this approach is that it could result in duplicate styles across different components that aren't a parent or child of the other.
+I believe this can be avoided or at least mitigated with correct usage at styles at the appropriate level.
+If you have a global theme, put it at the top level component.
+When you start to feel you're duplicating or copy-pasting lots of styles, this should be a warning.
+You need to take a step back and think if there is a better place to put these styles to avoid duplication.
+In some circumstances, you might need to create your own class style at a higher level, and then ue that class on the components that need it.

 ## Summary

 I hope that I've whet your appetite around giving Single File Templates a go, I've created a simple github repo [vuejs-single-file-components-tutorial](https://github.com/sambenskin/vuejs-single-file-components-tutorial) so you can just clone it and run it.
 If you've never used VueJS before, I strongly recommend also checking out the [documentation](https://vuejs.org/v2/guide) and there is also a free video course at [vueschool.io](https://vueschool.io/)

+Thank you very much for reading my article!
+If you enjoyed it, please comment to let me know or if you have any suggestions for improvements.
+Please click the heart/unicorn/bookmark buttons below, I always really appreciate it :)